THEVAPERSGUIDE

 Most Discreet

-The Click disguises itself as a car key fob, making it virtually invisible on a keychain.
+Looks like a car key fob.
+Hang it on your keychain and nobody looks twice.
 The spring-loaded cartridge adapter protects your cart when folded.
-The 400mAh battery significantly outperforms typical concealed options, and the preheat mode handles thick oils effectively.
+400mAh battery beats most concealed options, and preheat mode handles thick oils well.

 Pros